QubitProducts/qubit-cli/README.md

 ```
 xp traffic
 ```
-must be run inside an experience directory
+must be run inside an experience directory, `--view` to see the current setting only

 ## To open the experience overview page on app.qubit.com:
 ```